camilotejeiro/camilotejeiro.github.io/_posts/2023-12-03-ganando-indulgencias-con-avemarias-ajenas-when-someone-takes-everyones-credit.md

 ---
-title: 'Ganando Indulgencias con Avemarias Ajenas (when someone takes everyone's credit)'
+title: 'Ganando Indulgencias con Avemarias Ajenas: when someone takes everyone's credit'
 ---

 This is a common quote in spanish, and I feel it explains very well the current state of many of the